gabrielluciano/personal-blog/README.md

     Query parameters:
-        title - Matches all posts that have the value on its title slug - Matches all posts that have the value on its slug tag - Filter posts of a specific tag drafts - If true returns not published posts (requires admin role).
+        title - Matches all posts that have the value on its title tag - Filter posts of a specific tag drafts - If true returns not published posts (requires admin role).
 Defaults to false